akleroy/phangs_imaging_scripts/README.md

 measurement set and then concatenate them into a single measurement set for each spectral line.

-You can turn these steps on and off at the top of stage_imaging.
+You can turn these steps on and off at the top of stage_imaging by flipping the boolean flags on and off.

 There you can also specify which array you want to stage (7m, 12m or both).
 And you can specify which galaxies to skip or a list of which